SkygearIO/skygear-doc/content/ios/plugin.md

 ## Calling handler

-If you defined a custom handler in a plugin, your app can make use of the handler by creating a subclass of `ODOperation`.
+If you defined a custom handler in a plugin, your app can make use of the handler by creating a subclass of `SKYOperation`.

-Your subclass of `ODOperation` should implement the following methods:
+Your subclass of `SKYOperation` should implement the following methods:

-*  `prepareForRequest` - Create an instance of `ODRequest` and set the request to the `request` property of the `ODOperation`.
-The `ODRequest` should contains all data to be sent to the server.
+*  `prepareForRequest` - Create an instance of `SKYRequest` and set the request to the `request` property of the `SKYOperation`.
+The `SKYRequest` should contains all data to be sent to the server.

-    If this method is not implemented, you should at least call `initWithRequest:` or set the `request` property with an instance of `ODRequest` before adding the operation to an operation queue.
+    If this method is not implemented, you should at least call `initWithRequest:` or set the `request` property with an instance of `SKYRequest` before adding the operation to an operation queue.

-*  `handleResponse:` - When server response is available, this method is called with an instance of `ODResponse`, which the `responseDictionary` contains the data of server response.
+*  `handleResponse:` - When server response is available, this method is called with an instance of `SKYResponse`, which the `responseDictionary` contains the data of server response.

     If this method is not implemented, the default implementation does nothing.